 Workers’ compensation coverage is almost universally mandatory.
 Nearly every employer in the U.S. is legally required to carry a current workers’ compensation insurance policy for its workforce.
 But it can be confusing to navigate, especially for first-time buyers.

 (Want a super-simple explanation?
 Check out The Absolute Beginner’s Guide to Workers’ Compensation)

 Here’s what you need to know to get the right coverage, so your business is both compliant and protected.

 Step 1: Check Your State Requirements

-Workers’ compensation is generally a statutory requirement, but the requirements vary from state to state.
+Most employers must carry workers’ comp coverage, but the specific workers’ compensation requirements vary from state to state.
 That’s because state law dictates its own workers’ compensation system.